 Availability makes a huge difference.
-Emerald cut diamonds are cut in most carat weights.
+Emerald cut diamonds occur in most carat weights.
 In addition, they are available in many more colour and clarity options.
 Baguette cut diamonds seldom feature in jewellery store windows.
 Furthermore, many buyers remain unaware of Baguette cut diamonds as an option for engagement rings.

 Small baguette cut diamonds alternating with round diamonds in a channel setting

 Emerald cut diamonds come in most sizes and qualities.
-In contrast, fewer baguette cut diamonds are available.
-Baguettes typically feature in smaller sizes.
-Matched pairs of baguette diamonds are well suited for diamond shoulders.
+Fewer baguette cut diamonds exist.
+Baguette diamonds typically feature in smaller sizes.
+In addition, matched pairs of baguette diamonds are well suited for diamond shoulders.
 Alternatively, rows of baguette cut diamonds feature in many diamond eternity rings.

-What to look for when buying a Baguette cut diamond or an Emerald cut diamond.
+What to look for when buying a Baguette diamond or an Emerald cut diamond.

 When buying either a Baguette cut diamond or and Emerald cut diamond, there are two important details to consider.

 First of all, we should note that that proportions are very important.
 Find a balance between length and width.
 Most importantly, choose a length that is 1.5 – 1.75 times the width.
 Look for a nicely proportioned diamond.
 Not too thin, and not too squat.
 Especially when choosing an engagement ring.